By: Debra Kabalkin on September 25th, 2025

 - Employee feedback: Use short surveys to gauge employee reactions.
 Are they satisfied with their new benefits coverage?
 Did they have any issues with the process?

 - Managerial feedback: Local leaders can tell you a lot about open enrollment, as they’re often the ones fielding questions about benefits.
-They can also help you understand how benefits impact on team engagement and retention.
+They can also help you understand how benefits impact team engagement and retention.

 - Compliance reports: Watch out for any issues that may have arisen from benefits enrollment.
 Talk to your compliance team and ask if they have any notes for the next window.